 It may be okay to view your team members' interactions with external contacts (people outside of your team), but perhaps not with internal contacts (your team members).
 Salary discussions, one-on-one meetings, and performance reviews are just a few reasons why Affinity does not reveal interactions that occur among team members only.

 There are three ways to know whether a contact is considered an internal contact:

 - All registered users in your team Affinity account (as shown in Settings > Team management).

-- People-type contacts who have email domains that match the registered email domain of the respective Affinity account that they are in.
+- People who have email domains that match the registered email domain of the respective Affinity account that they are in.

-- Therefore, all contacts who have email addresses that contain "@companyxyz.com" will be considered as internal contacts, even if they aren't registered users in your team Affinity account.
+- If you are logging into companyxyz.affinity.co and the registered email domain for this Affinity account is "@companyxyz.com", then all contacts who have email addresses that contain "@companyxyz.com" will be considered internal contacts, even if they aren't registered users in your team Affinity account.

 - You will not be able to see the email/calendar interactions that anyone has had with the internal contact when viewing the internal contact's profile page.